In stroke response, minutes count

+Strokes usually occur in people over 65, but recent headlines about Luke Perry and John Singleton show they can occur much earlier.
+That's something one Western Washington man knows.
 About halfway through a yoga class on the Kitsap Peninsula, Aaron Barnett started losing his balance.
+He was 52 at the time.
 Luckily his instructor immediately recognized the signs of stroke and called 911.
-Within three hours, Aaron was transported by Airlift Northwest to Harborview Medical Center, where a team of experts was ready to treat him.
+Within three hours, Barnett was receiving treatment at Harborview Medical Center.

-Dr. Danial Hallam performed a minimally invasive procedure to remove the clot that blocked bloodflow to Barnett's brain.
+Dr. Danial Hallam removed the clot that blocked bloodflow to Barnett's brain.
 “Within minutes of the clot being removed, I had everything back," he said.
 "Time is everything, a stroke is all about time.
 That’s why I’m here."